ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

 </p>

 Further inspection of execution details showed that the process was launched from a temporary directory rather than a standard application path.
 The executable path observed was: `C:\Users\Chris.Fort\temp\cudominer.exe`

-Execution from a user-writable temporary directory is atypical for legitimate software and reinforced suspicion of malicious intent.

 ### Detection Rule Review
 To ensure the alert fired as expected, the SIEM correlation rule responsible for the detection was reviewed.
 The rule monitors Windows process creation events and evaluates executable names for keywords commonly associated with cryptocurrency mining activity, including variations of `miner` and `crypt`.